lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### Key Manager Control

 The key manager control block manages the working state, sideload key updates, as well as what commands are valid in each state.
-It also handles the life cycle `keymgr_en` input, which helps disable the entire key manager function in the event of an escalation.
+It also handles the life cycle `keymgr_en` input, which deactivates the entire key manager function in the event of an escalation.

 ![Key Manager Control Block Diagram](keymgr_control_diagram.svg)